mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Haptic Feedback Duration
 '''''''''''''''''''''''''''''''''''

-Use with preference to change the duration of each vibration (in milliseconds).
+You can use this preference to change the duration of each vibration (in milliseconds).

 Haptic Feedback on Button Presses
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will provide haptic feedback (vibrate) on button presses.
+If this preferences is enabled, |ED| will provide haptic feedback (vibrate) on button presses.

 Direction Button Preferences
 """"""""""""""""""""""""""""